RiickyRiick/order-summary/README.md

 ## My process

---I started off by placing the correct HTML tags
+--I started by placing the correct HTML tags

 -- Added all the images in its correct place

---I then proceeded to make necessary groupings of items in order for better alignment i.e., asuring that flexbox works properly within a group and responds effectively.
+I then proceeded to make necessary groupings of items to ensure better alignment, i.e., that Flexbox works properly within a group and responds effectively.

--- added the universal selector with 0 margins and 0 padding.
-Also, added box-sizing: border-box; allowing me to include the padding and border in an element's total width and height
+-- added the universal selector with zero margins and zero padding.
+Also, I added box-sizing: border-box, allowing me to include the padding and border in an element's total width and height

---I moved on to the body adding all the fonts, font sizing, background, and using this section align the main container
+--I moved on to the body, adding all the fonts, font sizing, and background, and using this section to align the main container

 --added margin and padding for spacing around the main container

--- added all the required background-color, padding, and making sure nothing was overflowing the .card-content
+-- added all the required background-color, padding and made sure nothing was overflowing the .card-content

---I then started desgining the .card-text-content.
+--I then started designing the .card-text-content.
 Padding spacing and text alignment

---began designing all the small details i.e., font size, font weight, and colors within all headers and paragraphs
+--began designing all the small details, i.e., font size, font weight, and colors within all headers and paragraphs

---then proceeded to add correct spacing between all containers i.e., header, .second-container, .third-container, .stacked and every grouping that needed correct spacing
+--then proceeded to add correct spacing between all containers i.e., header, .second-container, .third-container, .stacked, and every grouping that needed correct spacing

---went on desgining the button by adding its necessary color, borders, and background-color for inactive and active states.
+-—continued designing the button by adding the necessary colors for its borders and background for inactive and active states.

---and finshed off with the last paragraph and footer
+--and finished off with the last paragraph and footer

 ### Built with